The signs of emotional abuse in a toxic relationship

 By understanding your own needs, values, and boundaries, you can make informed choices about future relationships and be able to heed the warning signs of a potentially toxic person.

-A strong sense of self-worth helps individuals recognize their inherent value and resist falling into abusive situations in the future.
+A strong sense of self-worth will help you recognize your inherent value and resist falling into abusive situations in the future.

 B. Recognizing the signs of a healthy relationship

-Knowing how to recognize the signs of a healthy relationship is essential for people who have experienced emotional abuse.
-You lose faith in yourself and your judgment after being emotionally abused.
+Recognizing the signs of a healthy relationship is essential for those who have experienced abuse.
+You lose faith in yourself and your judgment after being in a toxic relationship.
 Healthy relationships are characterized by open communication, mutual respect, trust, and support.

 Both partners should feel comfortable expressing their feelings, needs, and concerns without fear of retaliation or judgment.